greymd/teip/man/man.md

 ### *list*

-*list* is an expression to specify the range of fields or characters.
+*list* is a specification used to define the range of fields or characters.
-The notation is compatible with the one used in cut(1).
-Refer to the cut(1) manual in detail.
+This notation is compatible with that used in `cut(1)`.
+For detailed information, please refer to the `cut(1)` manual.
-Here are some examples.
+Here are some examples:

-Select 1st, 3rd, and 5th fields.
+Select the 1st, 3rd, and 5th fields.

 ```
 $ echo 1 2 3 4 5 | teip -f 1,3,5 -- sed 's/./@/'
 @ 2 @ 4 @
 ```

-Select fields between 2nd and 4th.
+Select fields from the 2nd to the 4th.

 ```
 $ echo 1 2 3 4 5 | teip -f 2-4 -- sed 's/./@/'
 1 @ @ @ 5
 ```

-Select all the fields after 3rd.
+Select all fields starting from the 3rd.

 ```
 $ echo 1 2 3 4 5 | teip -f 3- -- sed 's/./@/'
 1 2 @ @ @
 ```

-Select all the fields before 4th.
+Select all fields up to the 4th.

 ```
 $ echo 1 2 3 4 5 | teip -f -4 -- sed 's/./@/'